 Gradually add the butter, 1 piece at a time, beating on medium-high speed.
 Let each piece of butter incorporate fully before adding another.
 You should also stop the mixer and scrape down the sides of the bowl, as needed.
 This will help make sure everything is being mixed evenly.

-Keep in mind that the texture of your icing will change as the butter is incorporated.
+Keep in mind that the texture of your frosting will change as the butter is incorporated.
 First, it may appear runny, then it may appear curdled…just keep going!
 It will all work out in the end!

 Once all the butter has been added, add the vanilla (or flavoring of your choice) and continue whipping for 1 to 2 minutes until your frosting is nice and smooth.